farm-ng/amiga-dev-kit/website/docs/hardware/mechanics.md

 Your Amiga is a modular platform designed to adapt to different activities and attachments, and we encourage our customers to experiment with different configurations based on their use case.
 To achieve maximum performance of your Amiga, there are a few design rules you should observe:

-* The ratio between your Amiga's length and width should ideally be 0.6 or less.
+* The ratio between your Amiga's length and width should be 0.6 or less.
   * E.g., a 48" wheelbase Amiga should have a track width of approximately `48 * 0.6 ~ 27 inches`.

 ![image of Amiga schematics](./assets/amiga_draw.png)